 Summer is the season to eat outside, so pack a picnic and find a spot around Champaign-Urbana to visit with your family

 Summer means picnic season.
-And while we’re sticking close to home in 2020, a planned picnic is a great “excursion” to have some budget-friendly fun nearby and shake up the routine.
+A planned picnic is a great “excursion” to have some budget-friendly fun nearby and shake up the routine.

 We’ll give you a hand and show you the best picnic locations in and around Champaign-Urbana to make sure you’re taking advantage of summer and this timeless tradition.